wenzhang0222/True-casing-with-a-tagger-model/README.md

 # True-casing with a tagger model
-This GitHub page serves as an exercise inspired by content from the [CUNY Computational Linguistics Winter Camp](https://github.com/CUNY-CL/winter-camp).
-The initial data and idea come from the CUNY GC Computational Linguistics Lab.
+This repository is an exercise inspired by the [CUNY Computational Linguistics Winter Camp](https://github.com/CUNY-CL/winter-camp), with data and ideas sourced from the CUNY GC Computational Linguistics Lab.

 ## Project Overview
 The project explores the NLP task of true-casing, also known as case restoration.
 True-casing aims to restore appropriate capitalization in text, which is especially useful for improving readability in outputs from machine translation, speech recognition, and noisy user-generated content like social media posts.